WalletBuilding/WORM/doc/Perpetual-Futures-contracts-and-Leverage-Margin-trading.md

 * Below is a basic example of using leverage, also known as simple leverage.

-        A and B are currently trading LUX/USD in their locality.
+        A and B are currently trading WORM/USD in their locality.

-        A used the amount of USD 100,000,000 to buy 10 LUX for USD 10,000,000 / LUX.
+        A used the amount of USD 100,000,000 to buy 10 WORM for USD 10,000,000 / WORM.
 The total amount A currently uses is 100,000,000 USD.
 He only uses his existing capital to do business without using financial leverage, not borrowing more.

-        B also used the capital of USD 100,000,000 and borrowed more than USD 50,000,000 to buy 15 LUX for USD 10,000,000 / LUX.
+        B also used the capital of USD 100,000,000 and borrowed more than USD 50,000,000 to buy 15 WORM for USD 10,000,000 / WORM.
 The total amount B currently uses is 150,000,000 USD.
 Currently, B borrowed more money from his friends, which is B's use of financial leverage.
-B is controlling 15 LUX with only USD 100,000,000.
+B is controlling 15 WORM with only USD 100,000,000.

-        If LUX is favorable, the total ROE value of B and A increases by 25%, they sell then:
+        If WORM is favorable, the total ROE value of B and A increases by 25%, they sell then:

         * A profit USD 100,000,000 x 0.25 = USD 25,000,000, from the initial capital of USD 100,000,000.
 25% profit

         * B earns USD 150,000,000 x 0.25 = USD 37,500,000, from it initial capital of USD 100,000,000.
 Profit of 37.5%.

-        If LUX is unstable, the total ROE value of B and A decreases by 10%, they sell then:
+        If WORM is unstable, the total ROE value of B and A decreases by 10%, they sell then:

         * A lost USD 100,000,000 x 10% = USD 10,000,000.
 Damage 10% of it capital.